jQuery API

 .prev()

-Description: Get the immediately preceding sibling of each element in the set of matched elements, optionally filtered by a selector.
+Description: Get the immediately preceding sibling of each element in the set of matched elements.
+If a selector is provided, it retrieves the previous sibling only if it matches that selector.

 Given a jQuery object that represents a set of DOM elements, the .prev() method searches for the predecessor of each of these elements in the DOM tree and constructs a new jQuery object from the matching elements.